Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: Simulation Study

 To obtain sparse estimates of $\beta_k$ for high-dimensional cases, we choose SCAD as the penalty function and let $\gamma=3.7$ \citep{MR1946581}.
 The optimal tuning parameter $\lambda$ is chosen from a geometrically increasing sequence of 30 parameters by minimizing the modified Bayesian information criterion \citep{wang2009shrinkage}: $ BIC_{\lambda} = -2\cdot \log(Loss)+ df_{\lambda}\cdot \log(n) \cdot C(p), $ where $Loss$ is the loss function in (\ref{EQ:Ln:sparse}), $df_{\lambda}$ is the number of non-zero elements in $\beta_k$, $C(p)=C(p)=\log\log(p)$.

-Denote $t_1, \dots, t_{200}$ as 200 equally spaced grid points on the range of $\hat\eta_1=X^{\top }\hat{\beta}_{1}$.
-Then we evaluate the following metrics for non-parametric function $g_1(\cdot)$: mean square error; mean absolute error; the average coverage probability of the simultaneous confidence bands.
-For variable selection, we compute the average number of parameters that are incorrectly estimated to be non-zero, the average number of parameters that are incorrectly estimated as zero; the proportions that all relevant covariates are correctly selected and the proportions that some relevant covariates are not selected.
+We evaluate the following metrics for the non-parametric function $g_1(\cdot)$ based on 200 equally spaced grid points $t_1, \dots, t_{200}$ on the range of $\hat\eta_1=X^{\top }\hat{\beta}_{1}$ : the mean squared error (MSE) of its estimator; the mean absolute error (MAE) of its estimator; the average coverage probability (CP) of its SCBs.
+Since the models in Example 1-3 are correcly specified, we compute the average number of parameters that are incorrectly estimated to be non-zero, the average number of parameters that are incorrectly estimated as zero; the proportions that all relevant covariates are correctly selected and the proportions that some relevant covariates are not selected.

-We define that the oracle estimator of $g_1(\cdot)$ is obtained when the true indexes of non-zero components in $\beta_k$s are given.
-The results are summarized in Table \ref{sim-res}.
-We see that the coverage probabilities are slightly less than 95\% but close to 90\% when the sample size is 750.
+We define that the oracle estimator of $g_1(\cdot)$ is obtained when the true indexes of non-zero components in $\beta_1$ and $\beta_2$ are given in example 1-3.
+The results are summarized in Table \ref{sim-res} and \ref{sim-res-2}.
+In Table \ref{sim-res}, we see that the coverage probabilities are slightly less than 95\% but close to 90\% when the sample size is 750.
 When the sample is 1000, the empirical coverage is close to the nominal 95\% confidence level.
 The mean square error and mean absolute error also decrease as sample size $n$ increases.
-This shows that the estimates of confidence bands become more accurate as the sample size increases.
+This indicates that the estimates of confidence bands become more accurate as the sample size increases.
+Table \ref{sim-res} shows that the proposed asymptotic SCB performs well when the sample size is relatively large.
+However, with small sample size, a bootstrap procedure is recommended to construct the SCB.
+This can be a future research topic to explore.
+In Table \ref{sim-res-2}, when $c$ is small (i.e., the degree of misspecification is small), the numerical results are comparable to those for $c=0$ with no misspecification.
+However, the performance deteriorates when $c$ becomes large.
+Moreover, the method is more robust to the misspecification of $g_2$ than that of $g_1$.
 The model selection results are summarized in Table \ref{rate}.
 The false positive and false negative are decreasing when $n$ increases.
-The above studies evidently indicate the reliability of our methodology.
-It ensures their applications for the real data example in the following section.
+It is worth noting that in practice we often need to make a reliable treatment recommendation strategy to a group of patients instead of a specific given patient, and the SCBs can serve the former purpose well.
+In Table \ref{CI_SCB}, we also compare the performance of the pointwise confidence interval (CI) with that of the SCB for a group of randomly generated new patients with group size 1, 10, 100, 200, 500, respectively.
+The CI and SCB are constructed based on the data with sample $n=1000, p=10$.
+We see that the pointwise CI has low empirical coverage rates when the group size is greater than 1.
+The pointwise CI can work well when we only have one patient.
+However, when we have a group of patients with different covariate values, we can make an incorrect treatment decision based on the pointwise CI for these patients.